longtian/node-oneapm-decorators/README.md

 # node-oneapm-decorators
-ES7 Decorators that can be used in your app
+ES7 decorators that can be used in your app to track performance

+This is currently an idea only.

+Class Server{
+  handle
+}